What can I do with a chemistry degree from The College of Wooster?

-Chemistry majors follow a curriculum guided by the American Chemical Society Committee on Professional Training and is comprised of courses across the major sub-disciplines of chemistry.
+Chemistry majors follow a curriculum informed by the American Chemical Society’s Committee on Professional Training comprised of courses across the major subdisciplines of chemistry.

-The major requires completion of 16 major-specific courses with room for electives and foundational courses in the liberal arts.
-Three semesters’ worth of work on independent study are factored into the major course of study.
+The major requires completion of 15 course credits and room for electives and foundational courses in the liberal arts.
+Three semesters’ worth of work on Independent Study are factored into the major course of study.